 A partial list of cannabis’s medicinal uses.

-Over the past four decades, medical marijuana’s credibility has grown in the medical community as a possible solution to treat chronic conditions and diseases.
+Over the past four decades, treating diseases with medical marijuana has been on the rise.
+The credibility of cannabis has grown in the medical community as a possible solution to treat chronic conditions and diseases.
 While marijuana hasn’t demonstrated that it is the ultimate solution or cure to end a disease in general, it can help soothe the effects of chronic diseases, inhibit diseases from developing at a rapid pace and possibly become a replacement for opioids to handle emotional and physical pain.

 This is how marijuana positively contributes to the following seven diseases: